 Counseling for People in Mixed-Orientation Marriages

-Gay-affirming trauma‑informed counseling for LGBTQ+ individuals in mixed‑orientation marriages—clarity, healing and choice-making.
-EMDR • IFS • Brainspotting.
+Gay-affirmative therapy for LGBTQ individuals in mixed‑orientation marriages—clarity, healing and choice-making.
+Trauma-informed • EMDR • IFS • Brainspotting.
 In‑person in Draper, Utah and throughout Utah via telehealth.

 Like many of my clients, I lived in a mixed‑orientation marriage (MOM).